AdobeDocs/commerce-learn.en/help/cloud/troubleshooting/triage-two-common-site-errors.md

 ## Commands used in the video

-last 5 lines of the exception log mentioned in the response message.
+Find the last 5 lines of the exception log mentioned in the response message.

 ```SHELL
  tail -n 5 ~/var/log/exception.log